 The series of stereo-microscopes (above right) needed for the follicular unit dissection is located in the patient’s surgical room, so that graft dissection can occur simultaneously with other steps of the hair restoration and so that the hair transplantation can proceed seamlessly.
 Our highly-trained staff has years of experience assisting Dr. Bernstein in his pioneering Follicular Unit Transplantation procedure and you will not find a better team in the field of hair restoration.
 Such care is necessary to maximize graft survival by minimizing the risk of transection of follicles or mishandling.

 The first step in stereo-microscopic dissection is a process called “slivering” (above left).
 In slivering, the dissector divides the long donor strip into smaller sections of approximately 2-2.5mm in width.
 The sectioning is accomplished by passing a scalpel blade through the spaces around follicular units, rather than merely cutting directly through the block of tissue.
 This technique generates smaller pieces of hair bearing tissue without breaking up follicular units and without transecting (cutting) hair follicles.

 The dissector then isolates the individual follicular units from these small sections by trimming away excess dermis and fat.
 (Above right).

 Once the recipient sites have been created, a portion of the grafts are removed from the refrigerated storage and placed into Petri-dishes that sit on a wall-mounted placing stand at the head of the operating table (above left).
-The grafts are bathed in the same Ringer’s lactate (above right), but the temperature is now held at 59 degrees Fahrenheit while they await placement into the patient’s scalp.
+The grafts are bathed in a HypoThermosol® solution (above right) at a constant temperature while waiting to be placed back into the patient’s scalp.